SecKatie/ha-wyzeapi/README.md

    **NOTE:** If _Wyze Home Assistant Integration_ does not appear, hard refresh the browser (ctrl+F5) and search again
 9. Enter your email, password, keyid & apikey when prompted.
    **NOTE:** If you do not know how to generate your keyid & apikey, please see the following official Wyze documentation: [Creating an API Key](https://support.wyze.com/hc/en-us/articles/16129834216731-Creating-an-API-Key)
+   **NOTE:** Google OAuth ("Sign in with Google") accounts are not supported.
+Use a Wyze email/password account.
 10. Click _SUBMIT_ and profit!

+## Authentication

+- Not supported: Wyze accounts that sign in with Google OAuth ("Sign in with Google").
+The integration requires a Wyze account that authenticates with a native email/password plus a valid Wyze Developer Key ID and API Key.
+- Workaround: If your primary Wyze account uses Google SSO, create a secondary Wyze account with email/password and share your devices to it from the Wyze app.
+Generate a developer key for that account and use that account’s email/password and key ID/API key during setup.
+- 2FA is supported and you may be prompted to enter a verification code during configuration.

 ## Usage